AaditT/solidarity/README.md

 ## What we learned

 To begin with, we learned a lot regarding the intricacy and nuances associated with frontend development.
 In addition, we learned a lot about the ChartJS and Jinja2 technologies with which we created templates and graphed data.
-We also learned about integrating Flask servers with frontend sites
+We also learned about integrating Flask servers with frontend sites.

 ## What's next for Solidarity.